2026 Pakistan Super League

-The 2026 Pakistan Super League (PSL 11) will be the eleventh season of the Pakistan Super League, a franchise Twenty20 cricket tournament organised by the Pakistan Cricket Board (PCB).
-The season will mark the league's expansion from six to eight franchises, following the PCB's confirmation that the 2025 edition would be the last with six teams.
-The expansion is part of a broader plan to increase the tournament's commercial value, with new franchises expected to cost between US$7 million and US$10 million each.
+The 2026 Pakistan Super League (branded as HBL PSL 11) was the eleventh edition of the Pakistan Super League, a professional Twenty20 cricket league organised by the Pakistan Cricket Board (PCB).
+This season marked the league's expansion from six to eight franchises, with Hyderabad Kingsmen and Rawalpindiz joining as new teams.
+It was played from 26 March to 3 May 2026, with 44 matches held in Karachi and Lahore.